 Good Venting: Venting during an episode of violent road rage while you’re merging onto Route 1 is a bad idea.
 Cleaning out your vent when you get home is a good idea.
 According to Bankrate.com, “Replacing a clogged air filter could improve your gas mileage by as much as 10 percent and save you 15 cents a gallon.”
 Sold.

 This article originally appeared in Plenty in August 2007.
-The story was moved to MNN.com in July 2009.
+The story was moved to MNN.com.